Ziga-K/Ironhack-Mid-term-Project-Ziga-/README.md

 ***Tableau***: Exploring data with answering set questions visually

+## Data:

-*Data*: The data set consists of information on some 22,000 properties.
+The data set consists of information on some 22,000 properties.
 The dataset consisted of historic data of houses sold between May 2014 to May 2015.